LingGen: Scalable Multi-Attribute Linguistic Control via Power-Law Masking

 Our model is evaluated on two key metrics.
 Most Controlled Text Generation (CTG) papers use two primary metrics for evaluation: \textbf{attribute accuracy} and \textbf{fluency}.
 Attribute accuracy measures how well the generated text adheres to the specified attributes, while fluency assesses the grammatical and logical coherence of the text.

 \textbf{Mean Squared Error (MSE)} of attributes calculates the error between attributes of the generation and the desired target attributes.
-For example, if the target attribute is sentence length, the MSE would measure the squared difference between the length of the generated sentence and the target length.
+With sentence length as an example, MSE measures the squared difference between the length of the generation and the target length.
+Attribute measurements for MSE calculation are performed using the same explicit algorithms used to define the target attributes.
+This provides an exact measure, making human evaluation for attribute accuracy unnecessary.
 Generations may achieve a good score on the target attributes while being non-fluent (i.e., logically or grammatically incorrect).
-To quantify the trade-off between control and fluency, we evaluate \textbf{Fluency} by prompting an LLM to answer whether the given sentence is fluent or not, and we report the fluency as the number of fluent paraphrases over total paraphrases.
-The LLM used is \texttt{Gemma 2 (9B)}~\citep{team2024gemma}, and we include the prompt text in Appendix~\ref{app:fluency_prompt}.
+To quantify the trade-off between control and fluency, we evaluate \textbf{Perplexity (PPL)} according to GPT2-XL~\citep{radford2019language}, following recent work such as~\citet{shen-huang-2025-llm} and~\citet{fathi2025unifying}.
+To complement this automated metric, we also conduct human evaluations of fluency, detailed in Appendix~\ref{app:human_eval_details}.